jakoch/hikogui.github.io/readme.md

 ![HikoGUI: A modern, high-performance, retained-mode, gui library](/assets/images/logos/hikogui-logo-1000x280.png){:width="500px" height="140px"}

-I, [Take Vos](https://github.com/takev/), made this GUI library to create good looking realtime applications.
+HikoGUI was created to make portable and good looking, realtime applications.

 Originally it was designed as the GUI for a portable audio recording application which would have a lot of widgets (100+), like audio peak-level meters, which would have to animate at the